 Here are over 130 websites that use WordPress, to show you how flexible it can be.
 And here’s the showcase on the main site with even more.
 Don’t expect your website to look like one of these straight away – but feel free to use them for inspiration.

 All change at WordPress

 In December 2018, WordPress dramatically changed the way we all create websites, with the launch of WordPress 5.0.
 They did this to compete with other popular website builders, that use drag-and-drop blocks to create Posts and Pages.
 Here’s the short video WordPress released at the launch of what it called Bebo (the name of the 5.0 update), which uses Gutenberg (the name of the new drag and drop editor).
 (Updates happen regularly, which is why you should manage your website instead of leaving it to someone you will have to pay.)

 Do you need to know this?

 But if you’re used to what’s now called the “classic editor”, it’s an emphatic YES!
 The new editor is completely different.
 To help smooth the transition from classic to block, here is a helpful 30-minute video that shows the potential of Gutenberg.
 Enjoy.

 Want to use a different website builder?

-No problem.
 You will be able to use almost everything you learn on yourwebsitecourse, with every other website builder.
 Before you start creating your website, you need to know: who it’s for, how it works, what it says, how it says it, where to find the images, how to keep it up to date and the many other vital lessons you will learn on yourwebsitecourse.